-Kim Jong Un invites South Korean president for summit: South Korea
+Kim Jong Un invites South Korean president for summit - South Korea

 Moon hoped to use the Olympics to ease tensions and North Korea agreed to send high-profile officials as well as athletes.

 Pence and the North Korean delegation, who both attended the Games opening ceremony, had no contact with each other.
+The senior U.S. official said Pence was not trying to avoid the North Korean officials but rather ignore them.

 Kim Yo Jong, 28, is the first member of the ruling Kim family bearing the bloodline of the sacred Mount Paektu, a centrepiece of the North’s idolisation and propaganda campaign, to cross the border into the South since the 1950-53 Korean War.